 Special Knowledge, Skills, and Abilities

-Classified Title: Research Program Assistant II Working Title: Research Program Assistant II Role/Level/Range: ACRO37.5/02/CC Starting Hourly Pay Rate Range: $14.14 - $19.44/ commensurate with experience Employee group: Full Time Schedule: Flexible / 37.5 Hours per week Exempt Status: Non-Exempt Location: 06-MD:School of Nursing Department name: 60009277-Research Administration Personnel area: School of Nursing
+Classified Title: Research Program Assistant II Working Title: Research Program Assistant II Role/Level/Range: ACRO37.5/02/CC Starting Salary Range: $16.26-$22.35 per hour/ commensurate with experience Employee group: Casual / On Call Schedule: flexible / Up to 27 hours per week Exempt Status: Non-Exempt Location: 06-MD:School of Nursing - Outside of Maryland Department name: 60009277-Research Administration Personnel area: School of Nursing

 The successful candidate(s) for this position will be subject to a pre-employment background check.